-- Reduce costs (low quotes may help a vendor get a foot in the door)
+- Reduce costs: low quotes help get a foot in the door

 - And the ultimate: save money!

 The proper CNC machining vendor can definitely do all of these for you, covering your butt when it’s most critical.
 The biggest challenge for Purchasing Managers?
 Selection.
 Choose poorly and face questionable quality, product issues, and recurring delays; choose wisely, however, and you’ll enjoy reliable products and happy customers.

 I bet you’ve already done some online research.
 You may even have narrowed down your choices.
 Hopefully, the following six considerations help one of your prospective CNC machining suppliers rise to the top of your list.

 Before we jump into specifics, take a minute and think about your immediate needs and answer these questions: